 What To Expect on a Delicious Secret Food Tour in Montreal

-Here's what you can expect on a Secret Food tour of Montreal.
-Montreal is known as a foodie city, home to tasty bagels, luscious pastries, trendy restaurants, and inventive cafes.
+Here's my guide to taking a Secret Food Tour in Montreal Canada.
+Montreal is known as a foodie city -- home to tasty bagels, luscious pastries, trendy restaurants, and inventive cafes.
 I've also heard it called "Sin City," perhaps a reference to the gluttony and excess of its food scene.

 While I was there, I decided to put Montreal to the test.
 I signed up for a Secret Food Tour of Montreal.
 What's a geographical cure without some carb heavy excess?